Jumner/TuringVscode/README.md

 - Snippets for remembering the intricacies of the language.
 - No more copy paste, just link to OpenTuring and hit f5 to run it straight from vscode!
 - Basic autocomplete to make writing code faster.
-- Only works on linux and mac right now but windows support will come very soon.

 ## Requirements